imixs/imixs-marty/src/site/markdown/concepts/security.md

 ### The TeamInterceptor

 This _TeamInterceptor_  provides a mechanism to compute the orgunits (process, space) a user belongs to.
+The Result is put into the EJB session context attribute:

+    USER_GROUP_LIST

-The Result is put into the  _USER_GROUP_LIST_ of the EJB contextData which is read by the DocumentSerivce EJB to grant access by dynamic user roles.
+This attribute is read by the DocumentSerivce EJB to grant access by dynamic user roles.

 As a orgunit contains 3 general roles (manger, team, assist) the syntax for a group membership computed by this interceptor is as followed: